Going Solo: An Introvert’s Guide to Dining in Honolulu

 One of my favorite recent trends is silent book clubs—where everyone brings a book and reads together, quietly.
 It reminds me of elementary school’s sustained silent reading, but with booze.
 I dream of opening a bookstore and wine bar, a hub where people can gather to read.
 It’s a social introvert’s dream—hanging around others but not having to actually interact with them.

 It’s the same reason I love dining solo.
 But not every restaurant is great for this.
 Ideal places are fast, offer people-watching opportunities, have a comfortable number of people—not so desolate that it feels the waitstaff is staring at you, but not so packed that you feel bad for taking up a table (Olive Tree, I love you, but you’re out when I’m on my own).
+They’re also quiet enough to hear your thoughts—because there are oh so many.
 Bar/counter seating is also a big plus.

 Here are some of my favorite spots.
 But if you see me there, don’t say hi.
 Just kidding.
 Maybe.

 With waits up to two hours for dinner, this place is way too busy at night for me to go alone.
 But during lunch, the crowds ease up and I come here to treat myself.
 Coming solo allows me to channel all my attention into the details that go into such a simple order of tonkatsu, from the trio of pickles to the chiffonade of cabbage to pork cutlet encased in a batter more ethereally crisp and light than any conversation I can conjure.

 449 Kapahulu Ave., (808) 922-1212